whatyouhide/whatyouhide.github.io/content/uses.md

   * When I travel with friends, I love to use [Splid] to track expenses.
 It makes it so easy to just pay for stuff and then figure it out later.

-  * I mostly use TikTok (yes TikTok) for finding out places to visit, restaurants, and whatnot.
+  * I mostly use TikTok (yep, TikTok) for finding out places to visit, restaurants, and whatnot.
 I also Google around, sure, but TikTok has a lot of interesting content when it comes to travel.